11 THINGS TO KNOW

 9. You Can Visit Cuba Without A Passport

-For more than 50 years, José Martí Park in Ybor City was the only piece of Cuban-owned property in the United States.
-The park, which is protected by international treaty, still belongs to the Cuban people.
-Pass through its gates, and you’re standing on Cuban soil.
-The park commemorates Cuban poet and revolutionary Jose Marti who survived an assassination attempt in Tampa Bay.
-Marti found both moral and financial support for his rebellion among Tampa Bay's wealthy cigar workers.
+For over 50 years, José Martí Park in Ybor City was the only Cuban-owned property in the U.S., protected by international treaty and still belonging to the Cuban people.
+Dedicated to poet and revolutionary José Martí, who survived an assassination attempt in Tampa Bay, the park honors his ties to the city’s cigar workers, who offered vital support for Cuba’s independence.

 11. Wild Chickens Roam The Streets of Ybor City